ModyQyW/vite-plugin-eslint2/docs/guide/options.md

 ### `eslintPath`

 - Type: `string`
-- Default: `'eslint'`
+- Default: `"eslint"`

 Path to ESLint that will be used for linting.
 Use [dynamic import](https://javascript.info/modules-dynamic-imports) under the hood.
 Read [server.fs](https://vitejs.dev/guide/#command-line-interface) first.

 If you want to use the flat config system in ESLint v8, set the value to `'eslint/use-at-your-own-risk'`.
 Place a flat config file in the root of your project or set the `ESLINT_USE_FLAT_CONFIG` environment variable to true and pass the option `overrideConfigFile` to the plugin if you are using other config files.

 You can learn more from [Flat config rollout plans](https://eslint.org/blog/2023/10/flat-config-rollout-plans/) and [Configuration Files (New)](https://eslint.org/docs/latest/use/configure/configuration-files-new).

 ### `formatter`

 - Type: `string`
-- Default: `'stylish'`
+- Default: `"stylish"`

 The name or the path of a formatter.
 This is used to [load a formatter](https://eslint.org/docs/developer-guide/nodejs-api#-eslintloadformatternameorpath) in order to convert lint results to a human- or machine-readable string.

 ### `lintInWorker`